wiemerm/DeploymentGuide/deployment_visual_guide.md

 - These costumes are only approvable at a Tier 1 Level.

-- Popular Culture mash up may be generated by paint scheme or addition of Non-Canon accessories.
+- Popular culture mash up may be generated by paint scheme or addition of non-canon accessories.

-- Costume must have a complete Halo Universe costume as a base with all Primary Components of that costume present.
+- Costume must have a complete Halo Universe costume as a base with all primary components of that costume present.

 - Additional details must be cosmetic in applications only, so if they were removed the base costume would still be a Deployable Tier 1 costume.